 AWARENESS RAISING AMONG EXPERTS AND INFORMATION OF THE PUBLIC

-Together with the animal protection organisation Kompanima and with the Haldimann Foundation, KORA is planning a symposium and a workshop on the subject of domestic cats with respect to the expansion of the wildcat.
+Together with the animal welfare organisation Kompanima of the Haldimann Foundation, KORA held a symposium and workshop in November 2021 on the topic of wild cats and domestic cats with regard to the spread of the wild cat.

 STRATEGIC COOPERATION FOR THE CONSERVATION OF THE WILDCAT IN EUROPE

 Besides the establishment of its wildcat project in Switzerland, KORA, in cooperation with the IUCN SSC Cat Specialist Group, endeavours to improve the conservation of the wildcat internationally.
 Discussions with colleagues from all over Europe showed a requirement for closer and coordinated cooperation for the conservation of the wildcat.
 KORA intends to strengthen its international activities even more and is thus also part of the EUROWILDCAT network.

 The project is carried out in consultation with the cantonal hunting inspectorates.
 The project is financed by two private foundations that support nature conservation issues and the Solothurn Lottery Fund.

 - FIWI, University of Bern (Dr. Iris Marti and team).